Diminished seventh chord

-As such, a diminished seventh chord comprises a diminished triad plus a diminished seventh.
-Because of this, it can also be viewed as four notes all stacked in intervals of a minor third and can be represented by the integer notation {0, 3, 6, 9}.
+The chord consists of a diminished triad plus the diminished seventh above the root.
+These four notes form a stack of three intervals which are all minor thirds.
+Since stacking yet another minor third returns to the root note, the four inversions of a diminished seventh chord are symmetrical.
+The integer notation is {0, 3, 6, 9}.

-Since a diminished seventh interval is enharmonically equivalent to a major sixth, the chord is enharmonically equivalent to (1, ♭3, ♭5, ♮6).
+Since the diminished seventh interval is enharmonically equivalent to a major sixth, the chord is enharmonically equivalent to (1, ♭3, ♭5, ♮6).

 The diminished seventh chord occurs as a leading-tone seventh chord in the harmonic minor scale.
 It typically has dominant function and contains two diminished fifths, which often resolve inwards.

-In most sheet music books, the notation Cdim or C denotes a diminished seventh chord with root C; but it may also happen, mostly in modern jazz books and some music theory literature, that Cdim or C denotes a diminished triad (more commonly denoted Cm5), while Cdim7 or C7 in these books denotes a diminished seventh chord (corresponding to Cm65).
+The chord notation for the diminished seventh chord with C as the root is Cdim7 or Cdim7 (or Cm6♭5 for the enharmonic variant).
+The notation Cdim or Cdim normally denotes a (three-note) diminished triad, but some jazz charts or other music literature may intend for these to denote the four-note diminished seventh chord instead.

 François-Joseph Fétis tuned the chord 10:12:14:17 (17-limit tuning).